datahub-project/datahub/docs/advanced/field-path-spec-v2.md

 The syntax for V2 encoding of the `fieldPath` is captured in the following grammar.
 The `FieldPathSpec` is essentially the type annotated path of the member, with each token along the path representing one level of nested member, starting from the most-enclosing type, leading up to the member.
-In the case of `unions` that have `one-of` semantics, the corresponding field will be emitted once for each `member` of the union as its `type`.
+In the case of `unions` that have `one-of` semantics, the corresponding field will be emitted once for each `member` of the union as its `type`, along with one path corresponding to the `union` itself.

 ### Formal Spec: